eacg-gmbh/ts-dotnet/README.md

  `tfx build tasks upload --task-path CheckLicenses --overwrite`

-9. Change to TFS and configure your build using the bew custom task (should be available)
+9. Change to TFS and configure your build using the new custom task (should be available)

 ## Visual Studio Integration